 Let’s be honest, customer expectations can be demanding and difficult to keep up with.
 It’s not always an option to hire more support staff, so many companies build self-service content that allows them to field many of their customers’ inquiries.

-We built Zendesk Guide to enable our customers with efficient and manageable self-service options, and to enable their agents and customers to build helpful knowledge base content.
+We built Zendesk Guide, a self-service portal, to enable our customers with efficient and manageable self-service options, and to enable their agents and customers to build helpful knowledge base content.
 Customers are able to contribute directly via an online community, and agents can use their interactions within Zendesk Support to create help articles using Guide’s Knowledge Capture app.
 This new app can be particularly impactful as it captures institutional knowledge on the fly, helping agents answer tickets more effectively and reducing ticket resolution times by 20 to 80 percent.

 We talked to industry leaders from Electronic Arts, Fossil, Clever, and FINALCAD to see how they’re each using Zendesk Guide and the Knowledge Capture app to establish stronger knowledge management practices.
 They’ve shared with us how they’ve been able to develop and maintain high quality articles while boosting agent productivity.